Prajwal8651/jenkins-health-alert/README.md

 * **Password File:** `~/.gmail_app_password`
 * **Logs:** Logging is disabled in this configuration to avoid permission errors.

-Here is a clean, professional, and "copy-paste ready" **README.md** for your GitHub repository.

-I have included the specific sudoers configuration instructions you provided to ensure users set up the permissions correctly.

----

 # 🛡️ Jenkins Auto-Healing Monitor